Custom Framing Services

 Canvas Art: Canvas art needs to be stretched on to stretcher bars ( a plain wood frame ).
 The canvas is stapled to the stretcher frame, then it can be placed into a custom frame of your choice.
 Canvas art also can be mounted to the stretcher frame with a gallery wrap.
 A gallery wrap is where the canvas is stretched so the image wraps around the side of the stretcher frame and is stapled on the back.
 Doing a gallery wrap allows you to hang the art with out a frame or use a floater frame.

 Hardware: Hardware is a charge that most consumers don’t think about.
 This is a small charge ( $7.25 per frame no matter what size ) to cover the cost of glue, hangers, wire, bust cover and pins that hold the corners of the frame together.

 Labor: This charge is based on the size of the art, how long it will take to complete the framing order, and the degree of difficulty.
 For example a simple framing order 14″x14″ would run $18.

 Delivery and Installation Services: Not sure how to hang your new art well we are here to help.
-We can deliver and Install your new art using only the proper hangers.
-Deliver charges range from $15.00 to $45.00.
-To hang your art starts at $25.00.
-Hanging more than one piece of art is $45.00 per hour.
-If we are hanging your art the delivery charge is waved.
+We can deliver and install your new art using only the proper hangers.
+Delivery charges range from $15.00 to $50.00.
+To hang (install) your framed art starts at $25.00.
+Hanging more than one piece of art is $50.00 per hour.